Table of Contents

 Alone.
 That cheap motel felt like heaven after being homeless.
 But I still wasn't out of the water.
 I was still suffering from magical thinking.
 I didn't know what to do next.
 I stayed in the cheap motel for six nights.
 Over that time I rounded the bend from living in a fantasy to doing what I needed to do for myself.
 I found an apartment and moved in.
 Living alone, which I had so dreaded, is fabulous.
 It's exactly what I need.
 One core lesson among several: voluntary homelessness is an abdication of privilege.
 It was a bone chilling lesson in more ways than one.

 A hundred.
 There's a teaching in many traditions that if I take one step toward god, god takes a hundred toward me.
 The one step I had to take was to find a place to live.
 The thing I'd been steadfastly refusing to do.
 With Leela's blessing.
 Leela's like that sometimes.
-Making me make just the right mistake so I can get the wisdom I need.
+Helping me make just the right mistake so I can get the wisdom I need.
 Being homeless for two nights gave me a treasure beyond compare.
 It made me learn about homelessness and privilege down deep in my guts.
 It's a lesson that can't be learned without being homeless.
 It can't be learned experimentally and it can't be faked.
 I had to be genuinely homeless for a moment.
 I had to see the undisguised contempt in a former friend's face before I got it.
 Since I took that step my life has been richly blessed.
 I'm in a new home, my own home.